San Diego Social Media and Divorce Lawyers

 Because phones are also personal property, the same principle is true for text messages.
 If the couple owns the phone jointly, both have legal access to it.
 But if only one person owns the phone, the contents on the phone should remain private and are not admissible as evidence.

 Social media websites and profiles have an entirely different nature, unlike other types of digital space.
 These websites are public, so no one can expect any real amount of privacy when using them.
 While one person can block another person from following or seeing tweets and Facebook posts, if someone circumvents those measures and ends up seeing the information anyway, this would not be considered illegal.
+While you may think nothing of it right now, an estimated 80% of divorces in recent years have included Facebook posts as pieces of evidence, according to the American Academy of Matrimonial Lawyers, so there is a real possibility that your posts can be evidence in your case.

 But there is a way for couples to protect themselves, and that’s by including a digital privacy clause within a prenuptial or postnuptial agreement.
 These clauses state that one spouse cannot reveal the personal information of the other spouse should a divorce ever take place.
 These clauses cover electronic devices such as phones and laptops, and prohibit any content on them from becoming evidence in court.